zabbix/zabbix-docker/README.md

 * [zabbix-java-gateway](https://hub.docker.com/r/zabbix/zabbix-java-gateway/) - Zabbix Java Gateway
 * [zabbix-snmptraps](https://hub.docker.com/r/zabbix/zabbix-snmptraps/) - Additional container image for Zabbix server and Zabbix proxy to support SNMP traps

-## Issues
+## Issues and Wiki

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues).
+Be sure to check [the Wiki-page](https://github.com/zabbix/zabbix-docker/wiki) on common problems and questions.
+If you still have problems with or questions about the images, please contact us through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues).

 ## Contributing